Chemical Pump Applications

 - Cement Plants: EDDY Slurry Pump, Self-Priming Pump

 - Paper/Pulp Production: EDDY Slurry Pump, Self-Priming Pump

-EDDY Pump Equipment
+EDDY Pump Equipment for Chemical Processing

 The EDDY Pump can be deployed in various dredge configurations to optimize cleanup of sediment and manure transfer.
 Some of the ideal deployments for agricultural pumping are Excavator Pump Attachments, Self-Priming Pumps, Submersible Pumps, Liner-Safe Dredges, Cable-Deployed Pumps, Autonomous Dredges, Spud-Dredges, and the Subdredge.

 Most EDDY Pumps are submersible, with a self-priming unit, the pump and power unit are not submerged.
 The suction hose goes into the slurry and the unit acts like a super-sized wet/dry vacuum.
 This type of pump can remove air on its own and continue operation without assistance, making it perfect for mounting on a trailer that can be wheeled from location to location.
 Becuase the pump is not submerged, both the operation and maintenance of self-priming pumps are economical and relatively easy.